vcaraulean/vcaraulean.github.io/_posts/2016-03-07-install-and-configure-elasticsearch-in-windows.md

 This will make elasticserch available under machine's site name.
 Example: `http://servername:9200`.

 ### Set the heap size
 By default Elasticsearch will reserve 1 GB for it's heap.
 For most installations it's not enough.
 Set it appropriatelly to RAM available on your servers and server load.
-To set the heap size you have to create a system environment variable (more details [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html) here:
+To set the heap size you have to create a system environment variable (more details [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html):

     ES_HEAP_SIZE: 4g